-The Galerie für Moderne Fotografie was founded in 2008 by Kirsten Hermann and is located on Schröderstraße in Berlin’s Mitte district.
+The Galerie für Moderne Fotografie was founded in 2008 by Kirsten Landwehr and is located on Schröderstraße in Berlin’s Mitte district.

 The gallery program focuses specifically on the medium of photography and concentrates on presenting internationally established artists as well as discovering young photographic talents.